 student will receive the designation of CR.
 In place of the letter grade

-for credit-only at Hendrix must be outside the student’s major or minor.
+for credit-only at Hendrix must be outside the student’s major.

 maximum number of credit-only courses counted toward graduation will be

-student may request that the CR designation be changed to the letter
+student may request that the credit only designation be changed to the letter

 grade reported by the instructor if the course is later used to fulfill a

 major requirement in existence at the

 beginning of the student’s senior year.
 Courses typically assigned a